Do you offer scholarships?

 Meet your team in our School Village area.
-Teams will be lined up in alphabetical order beginning on Market near 15th St. and extending down Market to 13th, across 13th to Chestnut, and down Chestnut towards Tucker.
+Teams will be lined up in reverse alphabetical order beginning on Market near 15th St. and extending down Market to 13th.
 There will be an elevated sign for each school/site so just look for your team name.

-The 5k will start at 8am on May 9.
-We recommend arriving no later than 7am to ensure ample time for parking.
-We will have activities for the girls and families in race village up until the start of the 5k.
+The 5k will start at 8:00 am in the Spring or 8:30 am in the Fall.
+We recommend arriving no later than 7:00 am to ensure ample time for parking.
+We will have activities for the girls and families in Race Village before and during the 5k.

 Where can I meet my runner after she has finished?

-The most convenient place to meet your runner is back at her school meeting place where she started the race.
+We recommend one of two convenient places we've set up for reunions.
+The first recommendation is the Reunion Zone in Race Village within the park where the other activities are taking place.
+Another effective place to meet your runner is back at her school meeting place where she started the race.
 Only race participants will be allowed into the finisher’s chute and the large crowd will make it difficult for you to spot her leaving the chute.
 Even if you are running the race with your GOTR, we recommend that you pick a meeting spot in advance in case you get separated.
 Inside the finish chute or at the end of the finish chute are not good meeting places.

-- At your runner's school sign where she started the 5k (preferred)
+- At your runner's school sign in School Village where she started the 5k

 - The statue in the park located next to the finish chute, across from Peabody Opera House

 - The Information Tent in Race Village